stormpath/stormpath-aspnetcore/docs/email_verification.rst

 Email Verification
 ==================

 Stormpath provides a self-service email verification flow for new accounts, where users will need to verify their email address before their account is enabled.
-This library adds this functionality to your ASP.NET application automatically if it is enabled in your Stormpath Directory.
+This library adds this functionality to your |framework| application automatically if it is enabled in your Stormpath Directory.

 By default, this library will serve an Email Verification form and callback handler at ``/verify``, *if* the Verification Email workflow is enabled in Stormpath.
 You can change these URIs, or disable the feature entirely if you wish (see :ref:`email_verification_configuration`).